Metamory/Legacy-Metamory/README.md

-# VHS - Version and History System
+# Metamory - The Version Aware Storage System

 See the [Wiki](https://github.com/metamory/metamory/wiki) for documentation